 In another instance, I met an active Jehovah’s Witness on the Internet whom we will call “Floyd.”
 “Floyd” serves in his Jehovah’s Witness congregation as a Deacon.
 During our conversation, “Floyd” shared with me his doubts about his beliefs as a Jehovah’s Witness and we made arrangements to continue to discuss these doubts over the Internet.

 The Great Commission Column

-Kay Meyer, the founder and president of Family Shield Ministries, wrote a column in the St. Louis Metro Voice newspaper for 20 years.
-It was called “The Great Commission.”
+Kay Meyer, the founder and president of Family Shield Ministries, wrote a witnessing column in the St. Louis Metro Voice newspaper for over 20 years entitled “The Great Commission.”
 Below are some of the comments from people who read the column.
 It was designed to help Christians learn to witness.

 Paul was an agnostic who lived in New York when he contacted the Family Shield office.
 He was upset because Kay Meyer had stated in an article she wrote, “Only those who have faith in Christ will obtain eternal life in heaven.”
 Paul and Kay spoke and corresponded for over two years.
 The Gospel was proclaimed, the Word was shared.
 It took time, patience, and many prayers.
 Last year Paul called us to ask us to refer him to a congregation.
 He had recently placed his faith in Christ after reading the Bible for over a year.
 Thank you for your prayers.